d-becker/dbd/DEVELOPER_GUIDE.md

 * name: Defines the name of the _BuildConfiguration_.
 This does not have to be the same as the name of the _BuildConfiguration_ file.
-* components: A dictionary containing configuration for the components.
+* components: A dictionary containing the configuration of the components.
 For more details, see below.

 ### The components dictionary
 The keys of the `components` dictionary are the names of the components to include in the dockerised cluster.
 The values